-Czech Republic, Government: The most important achievement of the current implementation process of the WSIS is the interest of so many actors, institutions, national, regional and international, in the initiative of jointly shaping the inclusive Information and Knowledge Society (ies) and making all stakeholders aware of the challenges that this process entails.
+Czech Republic, Government: The most important achievement of the current implementation process of the WSIS is the interest of so many actors, institutions, national, regional and international, in the initiative of jointly shaping the inclusive Information Society and making all stakeholders aware of the challenges that this process entails, including the future development of a true Knowledge Society.

-Japan, Government: The most important achievement of the current implementation process of the WSIS is the interest of so many actors, institutions, national, regional and international, in the initiative of jointly shaping the inclusive Information and Knowledge Society (ies) and making all stakeholders aware of the challenges that this process entails.
+Japan, Government: The most important achievement of the current implementation process of the WSIS is the interest of so many actors, institutions, national, regional and international organizations, in the initiative of jointly shaping the inclusive Information Society and making all stakeholders aware of the challenges that this process entails, including the future development of a true Knowledge Society.

-Brazil, Government: The most important achievement of the current implementation process of the WSIS is the interest of so many actors, institutions, national, regional and international, in the initiative of jointly shaping the inclusive Information Society and making all stakeholders aware of the challenges that this process entails, including the future development of a true Knowledge Society.
+Brazil, Government: The most important achievement of the current implementation process of the WSIS is the growing interest of different actors and institutions, in the national, regional and international levels, in the initiative of jointly shaping the inclusive Information Society and increasing awareness of the challenges that this process entails, including the future development of a true Knowledge Society.

 Uruguay, Government: The most important achievement of the current implementation process of the WSIS is the interest of different actors and institutions at national, regional and international level, in the initiative of jointly shaping the inclusive Information Society and making all stakeholders aware of the challenges that this process entails.